 The fines that can be issued as a result of the data breach are very large, and organisations can also be fined for failing to notify the Information Commissioner that a breach has occurred.

 Individuals can also commit offences under the law, for example where they knowingly obtain or use personal data without consent.

 If you know or suspect that UEA personal data has been lost, stolen, misdirected, accessed inappropriately or unlawfully, or is in any way insecure, contact the University’s information compliance team immediately – even if you think that someone else might already have done so, and even if you've already told another member of staff.
 You can also contact the team by phone, on ext.
 2431.

 Please fill in the breach questionnaire as far as possible and attach it to your message.
 The information compliance team will then contact you as soon as possible to discuss next steps.

 It’s critical you let us know about any breaches as soon as possible.
 Not only will this help us reduce the impact of any data breach on those affected, but it will also help the University comply with data protection laws.
-By 2018, the University will be legally required to report significant breaches to the UK’s supervisory body (the Information Commissioner’s Office) within 72 hours, so quick action is needed from all staff.
+Under the new law, which came into effect on 25 May 2018, the University is legally required to report significant breaches to the UK’s supervisory body (the Information Commissioner’s Office) within 72 hours, so quick action is needed from all staff.

 The Information Compliance team will work with you and other relevant staff to make sure UEA-controlled data are secured and that risks associated with the breach are minimised.
 We may need to notify affected individuals, and/or the Information Commissioner’s Office.
 We are impartial and work independently but will need your help to make sure the breach is fully investigated, and that appropriate steps are taken to avoid reoccurrence.